Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Fundamental Theorem of Calculus Part 1

-The volume of a cube is calculated using the formula V = x³, where x is the length of one edge.
-Understanding this formula is crucial because it forms the basis for determining how changes in the edge length affect the cube's volume.
-The relationship between the edge length and volume is cubic, meaning small changes in x can lead to significant changes in volume.
+The surface area of a cube is calculated using the formula S = 6x², where x is the length of an edge.
+This formula is essential for determining how changes in the edge length affect the surface area.
+Recognizing this relationship allows us to apply differential calculus to estimate changes in surface area when the edge length changes slightly.

 Recommended video: